TomJamesGray/prob-book/README.md

 * Implement help function for distributions, eg Help(Exp) will tell you the parameters for the Exponential dist
 * Fix errors caused by redefining variables
+* Change over to use numpy arrays so you can do vector like calculations
+* Implement plotting of functions and probability distributions
+* Web client?